haykodarb/portfolio/posts/new-forms-of-production.md

 The point being that these contradictions that I’ve listed don’t argue against the revolutionary potential of this new form of production, but in favour of it.
 If the FOSS community did not engage with Capital in any shape or form it would be profoundly boring and not deserving of as much attention as it currently is.

 Quoting Hegel:
-> Abstract self-identity has no vitality, but the positive, being in its own self a negativity, goes outside itself and undergoes alteration.
+> Abstract self-identity has no vitality, but the positive, being in it's own self a negativity, goes outside itself and undergoes alteration.
 Something is therefore alive only in so far as it contains contradiction within it, and moreover is this power to hold and endure the contradiction within it. [[link]](https://www.marxists.org/reference/archive/hegel/works/hl/hl431.htm)

 Any proper marxist should thus be able to agree that, if the creation of Open Source tools was completely isolated from Capital, and the community’s progress dictated exclusively by a linear dependence to it's quantitative output, then it would be impossible to find any revolutionary characteristics within it.